boolean-algebra

 The Build Guide

-1. Inputs: Place three INPUT_SWITCH components for $A$, $B$, and $C$.
+1. Inputs: Place three INPUT_SWITCH components for AA, BB, and CC.

-2. Inversion: Use NOT gates to create the complements $\overline{A}$, $\overline{B}$, and $\overline{C}$.
+2. Inversion: Use NOT gates to create the complements A\overline{A}, B\overline{B}, and C\overline{C}.

-3. The OR Level: For our expression $Y = \prod M(1, 4, 6)$, drag three OR gates onto the canvas.
+3. The OR Level: For our expression Y=M(1,4,6)Y = \prod M(1, 4, 6), drag three OR gates onto the canvas.

-• Wire the first OR to $A$, $B$, and $\overline{C}$.
+• Wire the first OR to AA, BB, and C\overline{C}.

-• Wire the second OR to $\overline{A}$, $B$, and $C$.
+• Wire the second OR to A\overline{A}, BB, and CC.

-• Wire the third OR to $\overline{A}$, $\overline{B}$, and $C$.
+• Wire the third OR to A\overline{A}, B\overline{B}, and CC.

-4. The AND Level: Drag one 3-input AND gate onto the canvas.
+1. The AND Level: Drag one 3-input AND gate onto the canvas.

-5. Final Connection: Connect the outputs of your three OR gates to the inputs of the AND gate.
+2. Final Connection: Connect the outputs of your three OR gates to the inputs of the AND gate.
 Attach an OUTPUT_LIGHT to the final AND output.

 Verification with the Oscilloscope

-As you toggle the switches, you’ll see the output $Y$ stay HIGH most of the time.
-It will only "dip" to LOW when you hit the specific binary combinations 001, 100, or 110.
-This visual confirmation is vital for understanding how POS acts as a "filter" for specific forbidden states.
+As you toggle the switches, you’ll see the output YY stay HIGH most of the time.
+It will only “dip” to LOW when you hit the specific binary combinations 001, 100, or 110.
+This visual confirmation is vital for understanding how POS acts as a “filter” for specific forbidden states.

-The "Gotcha": Floating Inputs and Propagation Delay
+Common Pitfall: Floating Inputs and Propagation Delay

 When building POS circuits, beginners often forget that an AND gate with a floating input might behave unpredictably.
 In digisim.io, ensure all inputs are tied to a CONSTANT or an INPUT_SWITCH.

-$$t_{total} = t_{pd(OR)} + t_{pd(AND)}$$
+ttotal=tpd(OR)+tpd(AND)t_{total} = t_{pd(OR)} + t_{pd(AND)}

 If your SOP version of the same circuit uses fewer levels (e.g., using a NAND-NAND implementation), it might actually be faster even if it uses more gates.
 This is the kind of trade-off professional engineers weigh every day.